Lew Leslie: Career

-In January, 1928, Blackbirds opened at Les Ambassadeurs Club in New York under the heading Lew Leslie's Blackbird Revue, starring Adelaide Hall.
+The Blackbirds of 1926 featured Florence Mills, Edith Wilson and Johnny Hudgins, and performed first at The Harlem Alhambra in Harlem, New York, before moving overseas to star in the Les Ambassadeurs in Paris, the Casino-Kursaal in Ostend (Belgium) and the London Pavilion.
+In January 1928, the Blackbirds of 1928 opened at Les Ambassadeurs Club in New York under the heading Lew Leslie's Blackbird Revue, starring Adelaide Hall.
 On 9 May 1928, the show transferred to the Liberty Theatre, Broadway and was re-titled Blackbirds of 1928.
 Along with Adelaide Hall, the show also starred Aida Ward and Bill "Bojangles" Robinson.
 The show ran until August the following year, playing a total of 518 performances.
 The songs were composed by Jimmy McHugh and Dorothy Fields, both of whom worked on revues at the Cotton Club.
-For Blackbirds of 1928 they wrote "Baby!", "Dixie" and "Here Comes My Blackbird", and while these had little life outside the show the same cannot be said for others that became popular: "Diga Diga Doo", "Doin’ The New Low-Down", "I Must Have That Man" and what became a perennial favourite, "I Can't Give You Anything but Love, Baby".
+For Blackbirds of 1928 they wrote "Baby!", "Dixie" and "Here Comes My Blackbird", and while these had little life outside the show the same cannot be said for others that became popular: "Diga Diga Doo", "Doin' The New Low-Down", "I Must Have That Man" and what became a perennial favourite, "I Can't Give You Anything but Love, Baby".

-Leslie’s shows that followed included several editions of Blackbirds, the most successful of which were produced for more receptive audiences in Great Britain, from 1934-37.
+Leslie's shows that followed included several editions of Blackbirds, the most successful of which were produced for more receptive audiences in Great Britain, from 1934 to 1937.
 Ethel Waters appeared in the 1930 edition in New York, while the 1934 show had Robinson, and the 1936 show, which also ran in London, featured an appearance by the Nicholas Brothers.
 The last of the series, Blackbirds of 1939, produced in New York, included in its cast Lena Horne, whom Leslie called "the New Florence Mills".
 Interspersed amidst these revues were other Leslie ventures, including The International Revue (1930) and Rhapsody In Black (1931).
 Although not among the leading Broadway moguls of the '20s, Leslie helped make an important contribution to the integrating of the Broadway musical.